dotnet/BenchmarkDotNet/docs/articles/guides/choosing-run-strategy.md

+---
+uid: docs.runstrategy
+name: Choosing RunStrategy
+---

 # Choosing RunStrategy

-If you run a benchmark, you always (explicitly or implicitly) use a [job](http://benchmarkdotnet.org/Configs/Jobs.htm).
+If you run a benchmark, you always (explicitly or implicitly) use a [job](xref:docs.jobs).
 Each `Job` has the `RunStrategy` parameter which allows switching between different benchmark modes.
 The default `RunStrategy` is `Throughput`, and it works fine for most cases.
 However, other strategies are also useful in some specific cases.